arc-language/core-parser/PACKAGE.md

     ExitMultiplicativeExpression is called when production
     multiplicativeExpression is exited.

+func (s *BaseArcParserListener) ExitMutatingDecl(ctx *MutatingDeclContext)
+    ExitMutatingDecl is called when production mutatingDecl is exited.

 func (s *BaseArcParserListener) ExitNamespaceDecl(ctx *NamespaceDeclContext)
     ExitNamespaceDecl is called when production namespaceDecl is exited.